 An Erosion/Sedimentation Control (ESC) Plan shall be developed by the Engineer and submitted for approval to address potential sediment migration from the project site during construction activities.
 It will be the responsibility of the Contractor to maintain drainage ditches and detention ponds and to provide adequate bank stability and erosion protection until the site is fully stabilized.

 As per LPDES requirements, a Storm Water Pollution Prevention Plan (SWPPP) shall be developed for all sites that disturb greater than 1 acre.
-This plan will be submitted to the Engineering Department of Ascension Parish prior the beginning of construction at the site.
-All of these sites will be covered under general permit LAR100000 or LAR200000, please contact LDEQ for specific requirements for each permit.
+This plan will be submitted to the Engineering Department of Ascension Parish and the Town of Sorrento prior the beginning of construction at the site.
+All of these sites will be covered under general permit LAR100000 or LAR200000; the applicant shall contact LDEQ for specific requirements for each permit.
 It will be the responsibility of the Contractor to fulfill and maintain the requirements of the permit.

-The LPDES permit for small construction activities (LAR200000) requires a Small Construction Activity Completion Report (SCACR)be submitted within sixty (60) days after completion of covered activities, a copy of this report shall be submitted to the Parish at the same time.
-The LPDES permit for construction activities larger than 5 acres (LAR100000) requires a Notice of Termination (NOT) be submitted after the site has been finally stabilized, a copy of this NOT shall be submitted to the Parish at the same time.
+The LPDES permit for small construction activities (LAR1000000 & LAR200000) requires a Small Construction Activity Completion Report (SCACR)be submitted at the frequency noted in the SWPPP, a copy of this report shall be submitted to the Parish and the Town of Sorrento at the same time.
+The LPDES permit for construction activities larger than 5 acres (LAR100000) requires a Notice of Termination (NOT) be submitted after the site has been finally stabilized, a copy of this NOT shall be submitted to the Parish and the Town at the same time.

 The LPDES permits (LAR 100000 & LAR 200000) require inspection reports be done on all construction projects that disturb greater than 1 acre at a frequency noted in the project SWPPP.
-These inspection reports shall be submitted to the Ascension Parish Storm Water Department at the frequency noted in the project SWPPP from the start of construction activities regulated under the LPDEA permits until final stabilization.
+These inspection reports shall be submitted to the Ascension Parish Storm Water Department and the Town of Sorrento at the frequency noted in the project SWPPP from the start of construction activities regulated under the LPDES permits until final stabilization.

 The following shall be considered as maximum slopes that provide adequate bank stability and erosion protection: